 - Munchlax: Part of its animations are used for two side-story events, which occur randomly after the main story is finished.
 Its dungeon dialogue is used for Pokémon escorted in missions.

 - Decoy: Its graphics are used for the Decoy status aliment, and its dungeon dialogue is used for Gengar escorted during the relative side-story missions.

 - Statue: It has a single sprite image which is used for the Kangaskan Statue, which allows you to save the game before entering a dungeon during story events.
 In dungeons, it appears completely black due to a glitch.

 - Rayquaza : A clone of Rayquaza, whose animations are used for main-story cutscenes.

 |Usual||1/2 HP or less||1/4 HP or less||Level Up|

 I leveled up.
 I’m happy!

-Access the other event and check if any of the listed animations is used.
+Access the other event and check whether any of the listed animations are used.